 Everybody seems to be worried about how many calories they are burning these days.
 For this reason, a lot of people are always looking for the exercises that burn the most calories.

 On top of that, many people want their workout to be as quick as possible.
-This is understandable too, because we all have busy lives.
+This is understandable, too, because we all have busy lives.

 A lot of us look at the fat loss results we earn as a direct result of how many calories we burn.
 We think of it in terms of cause and effect.
 However, this isn't really the case.
-It is why a lot of people wonder what exercise burns the most calories, though.
+It is why a lot of people wonder which exercise burns the most calories, though.

 So, what exercise burns the most calories?
 Well, it really depends.